 - To Protect Us and Others.
 We disclose your information when we believe it is appropriate to do so to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the safety of any person, violations of our Terms of Service or this Policy, or as evidence in litigation in which we are involved.

 - Aggregate and De-Identified Information.
-We share aggregate, anonymized, or de-identified information about users with service providers to assist us with marketing, advertising, research or similar purposes.
+We may share aggregate, anonymized, or de-identified information about users for any purpose.

 Cookies.
 Cookies are alphanumeric identifiers that we transfer to your device’s hard drive through your web browser for record-keeping purposes.
 Some cookies allow us to make it easier for you to navigate our Site and services, while others are used to enable a faster log-in process or to allow us to track your activities at our Site and service.
 There are two types of cookies: session and persistent cookies.